-There are multiple sources of uncertainty and inherent limitations that could affect our estimates and call for further work.
 Our method relies on global PSD reconstructions from UVP5 observations, as well as in situ particle flux measurements, both of which are spatially and temporally limited.
-This in turns limits the ability of our approach to (1) obtain an accurate climatological picture of PSD and fluxes, and (2) extrapolate local observations to larger regions and other times of the year.
-In particular, about forty-three percent of monthly particle flux observations contain only one measurement, and entire ocean basins are represented by a handful of measurements (Fig. 2b).
-While more widely distributed than flux measurements, UVP5 observations are also characterized by large gaps in space and time (Kiko et al., 2021).
-As noted in the companion paper (Clements et al., 2021), regional correlations between environmental properties and PSD observations from UVP5 may not be well captured by extrapolation with a machine learning algorithm trained on data from different regions, especially when non-linear relationships between variables become important.
-Expanding the coverage of in situ PSD and fluxes, in particular in under-sampled regions characterized by large variability, such as the Southern Ocean, would improve the robustness of our estimates, and shed additional light on regional export patterns not captured by previous work.
+This in turns reduces the ability of our approach to obtain an accurate climatological picture of PSD and fluxes, and extrapolate local observations to larger regions and other times of the year.
+In particular, about forty-three percent of monthly particle flux observations contain only one data point, and entire ocean basins are represented by a handful of measurements (Fig. 2b).
+While more widely distributed than flux measurements, UVP5 observations are also characterized by large gaps in space and time (Kiko et al., 2022).

+As previously discussed (Clements et al., 2022), regional correlations between environmental properties and PSD observations from UVP5 may not be well captured by extrapolation with a machine learning algorithm trained on data from different regions, especially when non-linear relationships between variables become important.
+Similarly, our reconstructions rely on the assumption that PSD can be well approximated by power law distributions.
+Analysis of UVP5 data suggest that this assumption is generally valid over the open ocean (Clements et al., 2022), although locally it may be flawed, and other distributions may be more accurate (R. A. Reynolds & Stramski, 2021).
+Expanding the coverage of in situ PSD and fluxes, in particular in under-sampled regions characterized by large variability, such as the Southern and northwest Pacific Oceans, would improve the robustness of our estimates, and shed additional light on regional export patterns not captured by previous work.

-The conversion of PSD to export flux encapsulated by Equations 1 and 5 also suffers from inherent limitations.
+The conversion of PSD to export flux encapsulated by Equations 1 and 5 also suffers from limitations.
 Converting standing stocks of particles from UVP5 observations to sinking carbon flux using size-dependent relationships assumes that (1) all particles of a given size have the same carbon content, and (2) they all sink at a similar speed proportional to their size.
 Known biases exist with both assumptions.
-For example, densely packed fecal pellets often contain more carbon and sink faster than heterogeneous aggregates and marine snow of the same size (Alldredge, 1998).
+For example, densely packed fecal pellets often contain more carbon and sink faster than heterogeneous aggregates and marine snow of the same size (A. Alldredge, 1998).
+Biogenic and lithogenic minerals could alter these relationships on a regional basis, e.g., near continental margins, where lithogenic particles are generally more abundant (R. Reynolds et al., 2010; Trudnowska et al., 2020).
 Furthermore, we assume globally uniform relationships between particle size, sinking speed, and carbon content.
-However, these relationships remain quite uncertain (Alldredge, 1998; Stemmann & Boss, 2012; Cael et al., 2021), and are likely to depend on region and time of the year, reflecting variable particle characteristics and underlying ecological processes.
+However, these relationships remain highly uncertain (A. Alldredge, 1998; Stemmann, Eloire, et al., 2008; Stemmann & Boss, 2012; Cael et al., 2021), and are likely to depend on region and time of the year, reflecting variable particle characteristics and underlying oceanographic and ecological processes.

-We suggest that our approach, which optimizes carbon content and sinking velocity parameters against $in\ situ$ particle fluxes, limits the effect of these uncertainties.
-More work combining $in\ situ$ and optical measurements should focus on constraining these quantities and their regional and temporal variability.
-Future studies could also improve our approach by distinguishing living and non-living particles, particle type, and composition, e.g., by analysis of UVP5 images or other optical methods in conjunction with $in\ situ$ particle samples.
+Our approach, which optimizes carbon content and sinking velocity parameters against in situ particle fluxes, reduces to some extent the effect of these uncertainties.
+More work combining in situ and optical measurements should focus on constraining these quantities and their regional and temporal variability.
+Future studies could also improve our approach by distinguishing living and non-living particles, as well as particle type and composition, e.g., by analysis of UVP5 images or other optical methods in conjunction with in situ particle samples (Trudnowska et al., 2021).